Computer Security Major

 - Awareness of the social context of computer crime.

 SUNY Plattsburgh offers one of the only computer security majors among the SUNY comprehensive schools.

-And, launching Fall 2023, we are offering a rigorous transfer degree completion option to students at our branch campus in Queensbury with a concentration in threat analysis.
+And, choose a campus close to you.
+We also offer a rigorous transfer degree completion option to students at our branch campus in Queensbury with a concentration in threat analysis.